logto-io/logto/packages/ui/README.md

 # @logto/ui

-The core register / sign-in experience for end-users.
+The register / sign-in experience for end-users.